jafingerhut/osx-spotlight-test/doc/README-test-sequence.md

 # Test results group 6

-On same computer (a VM) as "Test results group 5", but
+On same computer (a VM) as "Test results group 5":

 + OSX 10.13.5 running in a VMware Fusion VM on a MacBook Pro
 + Microsoft Word for Mac Version 16.14.1 (180613) installed via Office 365